Katherine Villiers, Duchess of Buckingham: Marriage

+Duchess of Buckingham

 The Duchess of Buckingham was one of the few women of rank of the time whose "gentleness and womanly tenderness, devotion and purity of life", were conspicuous in the midst of the "almost universal corruption and immorality of the Court".
 No scandal was ever breathed against her name, and the worst that was ever said of her was that by her influence she at one time nearly persuaded her husband to become a Roman Catholic, she herself having returned to her own faith soon after her marriage.
+She was however jealous of Lucy Percy's relationship with her husband.

+The court physician, Theodore Turquet de Mayerne, examined her on 24 January 1622 when she was pregnant.
+Frances Stewart, Duchess of Lennox looked after her when she was ill and pregnant, making her broths and caudles.
+She was the mother of Mary Villiers, Duchess of Richmond and of George Villiers, 2nd Duke of Buckingham (who inherited her title as 19th Baron de Ros).

+She wrote to her husband in July 1623, when he was with Prince Charles in Spain.
+She described her infant daughter Mary, "pretty Moll", who was not yet walking, but danced and shook her apron at the tune of a sarabande or the song Tom Duff, and would clap to a clapping dance.
+She would send him her picture painted by Balthazar Gerbier.

-In London, she resided at York House.
+In London, she resided at Wallingford House and York House.
 Her rooms included the Red and Green closets or cabinets, decorated with small old master paintings.
 These spaces probably resembled the surviving contemporary Green closet at Ham House.
 A surviving pair of chairs carved in an Italian style, and painted with Villiers and Manners heraldry, may have been used in a gallery.

+Countess of Antrim

-She was the mother of Mary Villiers, Duchess of Richmond and of George Villiers, 2nd Duke of Buckingham (who inherited her title as 20th Baron de Ros).
-Katherine's first husband, Buckingham, was murdered in 1628 by John Felton.
+Katherine's first husband, Buckingham, was assassinated in 1628 by John Felton.
 Upon the death of her father in 1632, without male heirs, she succeeded suo jure to the ancient barony of de Ros.
 In 1635 she married Randal McDonnell, Earl of Antrim, and went to live at Dunluce Castle, County Antrim, Ireland.
+She employed the London furniture maker Ralph Grynder.

 Following the Catholic uprising in Ulster in 1641 the MacDonnell family moved south to Wexford, then Waterford, where Katherine died in 1649.
 She was buried outside the walls of Waterford and it is speculated that she may have been a victim of the plague.
-Her possessions passed to her son and a memorial was erected in Westminster Abbey.
+Her possessions passed to her son and her effigy was added beside that of her first husband in Westminster Abbey.